 The lawsuit claimed the "punishment detail" involved patroling downtown Madison by foot for nine hours at a time in the summer heat, and that it caused him to suffer dehydration and post-traumatic stress disorder.

-According to a transcript of a deposition given in the case, PBA President Anthony Maccario, a Madison police patrolman, said the chief's alleged orders for Kaspereen's assignment amounted to an improper disciplinary action and were "unbelievable," particularly orders, relayed in an email from a sergeant, that Kaspereen was not to respond to calls or receive assistance at a time when staffing in the department was reduced, which Maccario agreed with Kaspereen's attorney, Kevin E. Barber, was dangerous.
+According to a transcript of a deposition given in the case, PBA President Anthony Maccario, a Madison police patrolman, said the chief's alleged orders for Kaspereen's assignment particularly that Kaspereen was not to respond to calls or receive assistance at a time when , which Maccario agreed with Kaspereen's attorney, Kevin E. Barber, was dangerous.

 There is no admission of wrongdoing or liability, and the parties settled "solely for the purpose of amicably resolving any and all matters in controversy or dispute, and to avoid the further expenditure of attorneys fees and other costs that would result from continued and protracted litigation," the agreement says.